BeatrizHCor/BeatrizHCor/README.md

 - 📫 You can contact me by email (beatrizhcoradi@gmail.com).
 -  Living in Paraná, Brazil.
  - 🌱 Currently learning and improving all my skills.
- - 🖥️ Looking for new opportunities.
+ - 🖥️ Looking to grow as a developer.
  - 🔪 I like to cook in my free time.
  - 🐕 Dogs are love.
 Dogs are life.